dysbulic/tip/resume/Filecoin Next Step Grant Proposal.md

 ### 1. What is your project?

-𝔐𝔦̈𝔪𝔦𝔰 spiders an IPFS filesystem (comprehending symlinks) into a Neo4j graph database instance.
-Each user's import is stored in a tree of their own *(rooted using their ENS name from Sign-In With Ethereum)* and combinations of these are traversed to resolve resources.
+𝔐𝔦̈𝔪𝔦𝔰 spiders an IPFS filesystem (comprehending symlinks) into a Neo4j graph database instance in a tree rooted using their ENS name obtained from Sign-In With Ethereum.

 𝔐𝔦̈𝔪𝔦𝔰 as a “filesystem” differs from a traditional directory tree in several ways.
-Resources can appear at multiple places in the tree, and each location resolves to an ordered list of resources.
+Resources can appear at multiple paths through the tree *(akin to symlinking)*, and each location resolves to an ordered list of resources.
 Ideally, *any* coherent path to a resource should resolve to it.
 Also, selection can be done using a single path or by conglomerating several.

 ### 2. Project Links